 Never plant trees or shrubs within the basin or on the impounding embankments as they increase the chance of basin failure due to root decay or subsurface disturbance.
 The root penetration and thatch formation of the turf helps to maintain and may even enhance the original infiltration capacity.
 Soluble nutrients are taken up by the turf for growth, improving the pollutant removal capacity.
 Dense turf will impede soil erosion and scouring of the basin floor.

-In place of turf, use a basin liner of 6 to 12 inches of fill material, such as coarse sand.
+As an alternative to turf, use a basin liner of 6 to 12 inches of fill material, such as coarse sand.
 Clean and replace this material as needed.
-Do not use loose stone, riprap, and other irregular materials requiring hand removal of debris and weeds.
+Do not use loose stone, riprap, and other irregular materials requiring hand removal of debris and weeds (i.e., stone linings are not acceptable).

 Design embankments and spillways to conform to the regulatory guidelines of the state’s Office of Dam Safety (302 CMR 10.00).
 Design infiltration basins to be below surrounding grade to avoid issues related to potential embankment failure.
 All infiltration basins must have an emergency spillway capable of bypassing runoff from large storms without damage to the impounding structure.
 Design the emergency spillway to divert the storm associated with brimful conditions without impinging upon the structural integrity of the basin.
 The brimful condition could be the required recharge volume or a design storm (such as the 2-year, 10-year, or 100-year storm if the basin is designed to provide peak rate attenuation in addition to exfiltration).
 The storm associated with the brimful conditions should not include the one foot of freeboard required to account for design uncertainty.

 Design the emergency spillway to shunt water toward a location where the water will not damage wetlands or buildings.
-A common error is to direct the spillway runoff toward an adjoining property not owned by an applicant.
+A common error is to direct the spillway runoff toward an adjoining property or roadway not owned by an Applicant.
 If the emergency spillway is designed to drain the emergency overflow toward an adjoining property, obtain a drainage easement and submit

 it to the Conservation Commission as part of the Wetlands NOI submission.
 Place vegetative buffers around the perimeter of the basin for erosion control and additional sediment and nutrient removal.

 Monitoring wells: Install one monitoring well in the basin floor per every 5,000 square feet of basin floor.
-Make sure the monitoring well(s) extend 20 feet beneath the basin floor or to the limiting layer, whichever is higher.
+Monitoring well(s) must extend at least 5 feet below the lowest engineered depth of the SCM, or to the limiting layer.

 Access: Include access in the basin design.
-The area at the top of the basin must provide unimpeded vehicular access around the entire basin perimeter.
-The access area shall be no less than 15 feet.
+There must be unimpeded vehicular access around the entire basin perimeter.
+The access area shall be at least 15 feet wide.

 Inlet Structures: Place inlet structures at one longitudinal end of the basin, to maximize the flow path from the inlet to the overflow outlet.
 A common error is to design multiple inlet points around the entire basin perimeter.